The Aylmer Library's Future

 Overview

 Aylmer and Elgin County are both studying how to provide a larger, modern library for residents.
-Two paths are moving in parallel: (1) relocating the Aylmer Branch to the East Elgin Community Complex (EECC), and (2) redeveloping the library at or near the current downtown site.
+Two paths are under consideration:

 Two active options are under review.

-- Downtown redevelopment: Expanding the Old Town Hall building to accommodate the library in a newly built addition.
-This option would retain the library’s current downtown location.
+2. Downtown redevelopment: Expanding the Old Town Hall to house the library in a new addition, keeping it in the downtown core.

 Why It Matters